databricks/koalas/docs/source/user_guide/types.rst

     ArrayType(DoubleType,true)

-You can also easily check the underlying PySpark type of `Series` by using Spark accessor.
+You can also check the underlying PySpark type of `Series` or schema of `DataFrame` by using Spark accessor.

 .. code-block:: python